Price and Volume functions

-For indicators the mean price is normally preferable to the close price, because it is less susceptible to random fluctuations and makes systems more robust and
+For indicators the mean price is normally preferable to the close price, since it is less susceptible to random fluctuations and makes systems more robust and

 less dependent on the data feed.